hbahuguna/testradius/DEMO.md

-# Demo Guide — TestSquad v2 with TestRadius
+# Demo Guide — Test-Radius with TestRadius

-This guide walks through the complete PR → Test Impact Analysis → Test Execution pipeline using the TestRadius landing page as the demo target.
+This guide walks through the complete PR → Test Impact Analysis → Test Execution pipeline using the Test-Radius landing page as the demo target.

 **Duration:** ~5 minutes
 **Prerequisites:** Docker, Docker Compose, Node.js 20+